 For information about Graduate House, click here.

 Meals in Hall bring the community together, especially formal dinner every weekday evening.
-Sporting teams, tutorials, celebrations and so, facilitated by facebook, get students together online.
+Tutorials, Sporting teams, celebrations, and outreach activities are features of student life.
 All this takes place within the larger context of the Pauline community, including former students of all ages.

 The College has a substantial site at the centre of the University grounds and near King Street, Newtown.
 It has its own Oval.
 The Chapel is a particularly fine example of modern church architecture.
 Its current building program will give it new music rooms and other performance spaces, a better gymnasium and, as the jewel in the crown, a large and up-to-date library-study centre.